charlesigboanugo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 7-everybody
 A script that adds execution permission to the owner, the group owner and the other users, to the file hello

+# 8-James_Bond
+A script that sets permissions as follows:
+* Owner: no permission at all
+* Group: no permission at all
+* Other users: all the permissions